Light Pipe Design Guide

 To minimize the amount of light loss, designers can use an LED with a narrow viewing angle instead of one with a wide viewing angle to help close the distance between the light pipe and LED where light could escape.
 The wider the gap between the light pipe and the LED, the more room for light to escape before it enters the light pipe and travels to the exit point.

-Note: there will always be some level of light that gets lost traveling from where the LED is located and the exit point where the end-user sees the light.
+There will always be some level of light that gets lost traveling from where the LED is located and the exit point where the end-user sees the light.

-Good, Bad and Ugly: Light Pipes Are Everywhere
+Good, Bad, and Ugly: Light Pipes Are Everywhere

 Notice any similarities?